Skip to main content

 Two time window options are available for user count metrics

-• Daily Participation Rate: This works just like the default event_dau metrics.
-It counts the total number of days that a user has the selected event, divided by the number of days the user is in the experiment.
+• Daily Participation Rate: It counts the total number of days that a user has the selected event, divided by the number of days the user is in the experiment.
 The result is a metric value between 0 and 1, which represents the probably of a user having the event on a daily basis.
 It works best for events that are expected to occur repeatedly for a given user.

 • One Time Event: This checks if a user has the selected event at least once during their time in the experiment.
 The result is a binary metric with value 0 or 1 for each user.
 This is ideal for events that are only expected once per user, such as sign up events.